ylidong/semi-CAM/README.md

 print(Marker.list) ##print the markers for blood and breast
 ```

-### 3. Source the R code and download the required package
+### 3. Source R code and download the required package
 ```
 ##################
 ##Source R codes##